nilsmartel/alloy-html/README.md

         // if a node has not content, one can indicate that simply by writing ; instead of {}
         br;

-        // multiline strings will result in multiline output! p "hope you will have a lot of fun on here! best regards from me"

         // often nodes only have a single child.
 You can then write it directly as argument to the node div.center div.fill p "alloy is super nice to write"